MHShetty/notifier_plugin/README.md

 These `Notifier`(s) and the extension methods used on certain pre-defined types overload certain operator methods in a specific way to help developers quickly implement dynamic UI in Flutter in a scalable manner with minimal effort/code.
 (Read more about it in [this section](#the-magic-of-extension-methods-and-operator-overloading).)

 Not sure with how you can use this plugin for state management?
-[This section](#state-management-with) might be a small help you.
+[This section](#state-management-with-the-) might be a small help you.

 Also, it might be worth reading the [special case of Notifier extends Iterable\<Notifier>](#the-special-case-of-notifier-extends-iterablenotifier) used in this plugin.

-## Concepts used while designing the Notifier classes
+## Concepts used while designing the classes in this plugin

 ### Instantiating a Notifier